hashicorp/terraform-provider-aws/website/docs/r/fsx_openzfs_file_system.html.markdown

 ### Root Volume Configuration
 * `copy_tags_to_snapshots` - (Optional) - A boolean flag indicating whether tags for the file system should be copied to snapshots.
 The default value is false.
 * `data_compression_type` - (Optional) - Method used to compress the data on the volume.
 Valid values are `NONE` or `ZSTD`.
-Child volumes that don't specify compession option will inherit from parent volume.
+Child volumes that don't specify compression option will inherit from parent volume.
 This option on file system applies to the root volume.
 * `nfs_exports` - (Optional) - NFS export configuration for the root volume.
 Exactly 1 item.
 See [NFS Exports](#nfs-exports) Below.
 * `read_only` - (Optional) - specifies whether the volume is read-only.
 Default is false.
 * `user_and_group_quotas` - (Optional) - Specify how much storage users or groups can use on the volume.
 Maximum of 100 items.
 See [User and Group Quotas](#user-and-group-quotas) Below.